symfony/symfony-docs/cookbook/form/form_customization.rst

 What are Form Themes?
 ---------------------

-Symfony uses fragments which are markup templates for each and every part of a form - field labels, errors, ``input`` text fields, ``select`` tags, etc - when rendering a form.
+Symfony uses form fragments - a small piece of a template that renders just one part of a form - to render every part of a form - - field labels, errors, ``input`` text fields, ``select`` tags, etc

 The fragments are defined as blocks in Twig and as template files in PHP.

-A theme is no more than a set of fragments to use when rendering a form.
-Symfony comes with a default theme (`form_div_layout.html.twig`_ in Twig and ``FrameworkBundle:Form`` in PHP).
+A *theme* is nothing more than a set of fragments that you want to use when rendering a form.
+In other words, if you want to customize one portion of how a form is rendered, you'll import a *theme* which contains a customization of the appropriate form fragments.

+Symfony comes with a default theme (`form_div_layout.html.twig`_ in Twig and ``FrameworkBundle:Form`` in PHP) that defines each and every fragment needed to render every part of a form.

-In the next section you will learn how to customize a theme by overriding some or all of the fragments in a base theme.
+In the next section you will learn how to customize a theme by overriding some or all of its fragments.

 For example, when the widget of a ``integer`` type field is rendered, an ``input`` ``number`` field is generated